HomagGroup/HOMAG-Connect/Applications/MmrMobile/Documentation/README.md

 Parameter      | Description
 ---------------|------------------------------------------------------
-subscriptionId | The id of the subscription from           | DateTime that the search should start from to             | DateTime that the search should end machineNumber  | Number of the machine instanceId     | The id of the instance machineType    | Type of machine (e.g. CNC, Drilling, etc.) stateId        | Id of the state stateGroupId   | Id of the state group
+subscriptionId | The id of the subscription from           | DateTime that the search should start from (Dateformat: yyyy-mm-dd) to             | DateTime that the search should end (Dateformat: yyyy-mm-dd) machineNumber  | Number of the machine instanceId     | The id of the instance machineType    | Type of machine (possible machine types: CNC, Drilling, Edge, Saw, Assembly, Storing, Stock, Sorting, Shipping, PreAssembly, Lamination, Moulding, Packaging, Handling) stateId        | Id of the state stateGroupId   | Id of the state group